sut-ai/notes/notebooks/18_deep_neural_network/index.md

 ## Pooling

-Similar to the Convolutional Layer, the Pooling layer is responsible for reducing the spatial size of the Convolved Feature.
+Similar to the Convolutional Layer, the Pooling layer is responsible for reducing the spatial size of the convolved feature.
-While a lot of information is lost in the pooling layer, it also has a number of benefits to the Convolutional neural network.
+While a lot of information is lost in the pooling layer, it also has a number of benefits to the Convolutional Neural Network.
 They help to reduce complexity, improve efficiency, and limit the risk of overfitting.
 This is to decrease the computational power required to process the data by reducing the number of parameters in the input.
 It sweeps a filter across the entire input but that does not have any weights.
 Instead, the kernel applies an aggregation function to the values within the receptive field, populating the output array.
 There are two types of Pooling:

 1. Max Pooling: it  returns the maximum value from the portion of the image covered by the Kernel. and also performs as a Noise Suppressant.
 It discards the noisy activations altogether and also performs de-noising along with dimensionality reduction.
-2. Average Pooling: it returns the average of all the values from the portion of the image covered by the Kernel. and simply performs dimensionality reduction as a noise suppressing mechanism.
+2. Average Pooling: it returns the average of all the values from the portion of the image covered by the Kernel, and simply performs dimensionality reduction as a noise suppressing mechanism.
 Comparing these two, we can say that Max Pooling performs a lot better than Average Pooling.
 In the following, we will see a picture of how these two methods work.